 Below, I will explain what each test is about, what sort of questions you will encounter, and how to prepare for online aptitude assessments.
 Let’s dive in!

-Numerical Reasoning (NR) Tests are the most widely used tests by Amazon, delivered by either SHL or Kenexa.
+Numerical reasoning tests are the most widely used tests by Amazon, delivered by either SHL or Kenexa.
 Almost every position requires taking an Amazon Numerical Reasoning test.
-You can take a free sample of the Amazon SHL test here.
 Below, I outlined what’s included in the test, what it measures and some example questions (with answers).

 Although a basic understanding of maths is required as a prerequisite for Graduate and Professional tests, it is actually the reasoning and application of the data given that is being assessed.
 This is contrary to the popular belief that Numerical Reasoning tests measure math skills, which is what one can expect if they were asked to complete a ‘Calculation’ assessment.